Labeling Your Data

-Once you have collected examples of the events you are trying to detect, it’s now time to label those events.
+Next, we are going to go over how to label events of interest in the Data Capture Lab.
 How you do this depends on the type of event you are detecting (described in Data Collection Planning).
-First let’s see how to open our capture files.
+First let’s see how to open a file.

 To open the raw sensor data files you have captured, use the Project Explorer.
 This can be found in the upper left-hand corner of the DCL.

 Double-Click on a file name to open the file

 Depending on the project you have loaded, the file will open and look similar to this